jfspps/howtos/PHP/12_TemplateInheritance.md

 One can build web pages as a series of Blade templates, some of which actually function as a template.

-The templating template is found in `resources/views/layouts/app.blade.php`:
+The template (known as a Blade _partial_) found in `resources/views/layouts/app.blade.php` demonstrates templating:

 ```php
 <!DOCTYPE html>